GothenburgBitFactory/tw.org/content/docs/man/taskrc.5.md

 required.
 Setting this to '0' means that it is an error to use a write command with no filter.

+**annotation.info=1**
+Determines whether annotations are displayed below the description field by the

 **indent.annotation=2**
 Controls the number of spaces to indent annotations when shown beneath the description field.
 The default value is "2".